Beyond Predictions in Neural ODEs: Identification and Interventions: Experiments

 We begin with $n=3$ and randomly chosen true weight matrices $W^{\star}_1, W^{\star}_2$ from which we generate $\Xtrue$ using a standard ODE solver, see Appendix~\ref{app:implementation}.
-Figure~\ref{fig:linear} shows that our method is not only accurate in reconstructing $\Xtrue$, but also infers the causal graph and the true ODE system $W_i^{\star}$ mostly correctly.
-The poor performance of \dynotears{} may be due to cyclic dependencies in $W^{\star}_i$.
+Figure~\ref{fig:linear} shows that our method not only accurately predicts $\Xtrue$, but it also identifies $W_1^{\star}, W_2^{\star}$ within a maximum absolute difference of $0.018$.
+Thus the causal graph is also inferred correctly.
+The poor performance of \dynotears{} may be due to cyclic dependencies in $W_1^{\star}, W_2^{\star}$.

-We extend these results to study the \emph{scalability} of our method and its performance when the observations are \emph{irregularly} sampled (fixed fraction of observations dropped uniformly at random) with \emph{measurement noise} (zero-mean Gaussian noise with standard deviation $\sigma$).
-The data generation process is explained in Appendix~\ref{app:implementation}.
-We evaluate the performance of the estimated graph using the structural hamming distance (SHD)~\citep{Lachapelle2019}, true positive rate (TPR) and true negative rate (TNR).
-SHD measures the number of missing, falsely detected or reversed edges divided by the size of the adjacency matrix.
-The presence and absence of edges was determined by thresholding absolute values at $0.05$.
-The results in Table~\ref{tab:results} (and Table~\ref{tab:resultsall} in Appendix~\ref{app:synthetic}) show that our graph inference method performs well for non-noisy data ($\sigma=0$) and is robust to randomly removing samples from the observation.
-However, accuracy drops with increasing noise levels.
-In the noisy setting, sampling irregularities further exacerbates graph inference.
-The datasets and their inferred parameters are shown in Appendix~\ref{app:synthetic}.
-As an application example of linear equations, we study a common (synthetic) chemical reaction network for transcriptional gene dynamics in Appendix~\ref{app:chemical}.
+We extend these results to study the \emph{scalability} of our method and its performance when the observations are \emph{irregularly} sampled (a fixed fraction of observations is dropped uniformly at random) with \emph{measurement noise} (additive zero-mean Gaussian noise with standard deviation $\sigma$).
+The data generation specifics for three synthetic datasets with 10, 20, and 50 variables are described in Appendix~\ref{app:implementation}.
+We evaluate the inferred causal graph using the structural hamming distance (SHD)~\citep{Lachapelle2019} for the fraction of wrongly predicted edges, the true positive rate (TPR), and the true negative rate (TNR).
+The results in Table~\ref{tab:results} show that C-NODE performs well for non-noisy data ($\sigma=0$) and is robust to randomly removing samples from the observation.
+Accuracy drops with increasing noise levels, which is further exacerbated by sampling irregularities, suggesting improved robustness to observation noise as an interesting direction for future work.
+In Figure~\ref{fig:lambda} we show the dependence of $\overline{\text{SHD}} = 1 - \text{SHD}$ on the regularization parameter $\lambda$ for high-dimensional systems following eq.~\eqref{eq:linear}.
+C-NODE clearly outperforms vanilla NODE for causal structure inference with only moderate sensitivity to $\lambda$ even though they achieve similar predictive accuracy.
+This indicates that for sparse systems unidentifiability may indeed be a problem (as hypothesized in section~\ref{sec:theory}) in that the solution trajectory can be perfectly reconstructed also by ``false'' dense systems.
+This provides evidence that regularization is indeed crucial for recovering the correct sparse ground truth dynamics.
+In Figures~\ref{fig:synthetic:adjacency} and \ref{fig:SHD}, we provide further results and show that C-NODE also outperforms both vanilla NODE~\cite{chen2018neural}, GroupLasso~\citep{bellot2021graphical} and PySINDy~\citep{desilva2020}.

+A concrete application example for a common (synthetic) chemical reaction network of transcriptional gene dynamics is also provided in Appendix~\ref{app:chemical}.